 Please note all students are required to commit to the initial two day course which can be either a Wednesday / Thursday or Monday / Tuesday.
 You can then return and continue with further levels on any day we are open for jumping.

 Your ticket to becoming a qualified skydiver!
-Includes temporary BPA gloves goggles & logbook manual.
+Includes temporary British Skydiving membership, gloves, goggles & logbook.